-The Detaining Power shall supply prisoners of war during transfer with suffi- 3rd Sch. cient food and drinking water to keep them in good health, likewise with the necessary clothing, shelter and medical attention.
+The Detaining Power shall supply prisoners of war during transfer with sufficient food and drinking water to keep them in good health, likewise with the necessary clothing, shelter and medical attention.
 The Detaining Power shall take adequate precautions especially in case of transport by sea or by air, to ensure their safety during transfer, and shall draw up a complete list of all transferred prisoners before their departure.